catherinee24/Foundry-Full-Course-Patrick-2023/Foundry-Upgrades/Notes.md

 }
 ```

-## Pequeño ejemplo de un proxy ✨
 - **EIP-1967: Standard Proxy Storage Slot**
   A consistent location where proxies store the address of the logic contract they delegate to, as well as other proxy-specific information.